maa-wtag/express-mongoose/README.md

 - Reinstall MongoDB (if needed): ``brew tap mongodb/brew`` ``brew install mongodb-community``
 - Check for Installation Directories: Sometimes, paths can vary.
-You can use: ``find /opt/homebrew -name mongod.conf``
-- to locate the configuration file.
+You can use: ``find /opt/homebrew -name mongod.conf`` to locate the configuration file.
-  Following these steps should resolve the error and allow you to run MongoDB locally on your Mac.